Results of the Work – 10/25/17

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for te ministry and for evangelism today if you had a chance God blessed the work.
+So thanks for your prayers for the ministry and for evangelism today of you had a chance, God was with me and blessed in answer to prayer.

 In Him,